All Products

 The EasyRec Processor includes the following modules:

-• Feature Generator: A feature engineering module (Feature generation overview and configuration) that uses the same implementation for both offline and online feature processing to ensure consistency.
-The feature engineering implementation leverages proven solutions from Taobao.
-For more information about FG-related concepts, see Concepts of data fields, data features, and FG features in EasyRec.
-To extend FG with custom feature operators, see Customize feature operators.
+• Feature Generator: A feature engineering module (Feature generation overview and configuration) that uses the same implementation for offline and online processing to ensure consistency.
+The implementation builds on proven solutions from Taobao.
+Concepts of data fields, data features, and FG features in EasyRec covers FG terminology.
+You can extend FG with custom feature operators.

 • TFModel: Loads SavedModel files exported from EasyRec and uses Blade to optimize model inference on CPUs and GPUs.

-• Feature Instrumentation and Incremental Model Update modules: These modules primarily support real-time training scenarios.
-For more information, see Real-time training.
+• Feature Instrumentation and Incremental Model Update modules: These modules support real-time training scenarios.
+Real-time training.

 Limitations